 A scion is a piece of vegetative material taken from a tree that produces the fruit variety you want to graft.
 Information on scion selection will help you know what type of material to collect and when.
 For bench grafting, scions are collected in the winter when the trees are dormant.

 Bud grafting is a different way to get the same result.
 It involves grafting the vegetative bud from your chosen tree variety to a rootstock.
 It is different, however, in that it is done over the summer months, and doesn’t need dormant scion material so can be done with material gathered when your trees are in leaf.
 Again, there are many methods of bud grafting but here is a guide to chip budding.
+Follow the link for instructions and a video tutorial.

 Framework grafting is something slightly different from bench graftingor budding.
 The end result isn;t a new tree, but a tree that grows a new variety from before.
 It is a process that uses the framework of a tree, (the trunk and branches) but grafts on scion wood over the fruit producing branches so that it produces fruit of a new variety.
 This is a much less common practice and requires a number of different types of graft, detailed in the framework grafting guide.
+Follow the link for instructions and a video tutorial.